Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 • Locate and then click the following registry subkey: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Netlogon\Parameters

-• On the Edit menu, navigate to New, and then click DWORD Value.
+• On the Edit menu, navigate to New and click DWORD Value.

 • Type MaxConcurrentApi, and then press Enter.